 There are many ways to invoke the Python interpreter.
 The method you use depends on how you are using the scripting.
-The easiest way to get a python interpreter, and the method we use in this tutorial, is to select Tools \rightarrow Python Shell from the menu.
-This will bring up a dialog box containing most principally a text area where you can interact with the Python interpreter.
+The easiest way to get a python interpreter, and the method we use in this tutorial, is to select Tools $\rightarrow$ Python Shell from the menu.
+This will bring up a dialog box containing controls for ParaView's python shell.
+The left hand side of the dialog is a Python interpreter, where you directly control ParaView via the interface described below.
+On the right hand side are controls for saving and loading python scripts on disk, for managing macros which are scripts that are accesible directly from ParaView's main menu bar, and for recording traces, which are scripts that reproduce the actions initiated via ParaView's normal GUI interface.